hazrmard/hazrmard.github.io/content/about/_index.md

 +++

 Hi.
 My name is Ibrahim.
-I am a PhD student at Vanderbilt university with a concentration in Electrical Engineering (EE).
-I also have a double major in EE and physics.
+I'm on the fun side of my PhD defense, and the not-so-fun side of a job search.
+I went to Vanderbilt University for my PhD and undergraduate studies.

+I have a hobbyist's interest in electronics, web-development, and writing for lay audience.

-I am interested in electronics, computer vision, machine learning, web & mobile development, and astrophysics.
+I have a professional interest in electrical engineering, machine learning, reinforcement learning, and all manners of quantitative pursuits.

 ## Research

-Currently I am researching [reinforcement learning for fault-tolerant control systems in smart buildings][1] and [unmanned aerial vehicles][5].
-My undergratuate research was in [astrophysics on dark matter simulations][2].
-I also did research on radiation hardening experiments for electronics in space.
+My doctoral research was on [reinforcement learning for fault-tolerant control in unmanned aerial vehicles][6].
+I also dabbled in machine learning for control of [smart buildings][1].
+I did some undergratuate research in [astrophysics, on dark matter simulations][2].
+I also did some research on radiation hardening experiments for electronics in space.

-I am part of the [Modeling and Analysis of Complex Systems(MACS)][3] group at Vanderbilt University's [Institute for Software Integrated Systems][4].
+I was part of the [Modeling and Analysis of Complex Systems(MACS)][3] group at Vanderbilt University's [Institute for Software Integrated Systems][4].

 <details closed>
 <summary> Here are some short videos about some of my work.</summary>